South East - Maintenance schemes

 We’re carrying out essential repairs to Welford viaduct, which takes the M4 over Rood Hill and the River Lambourn near Easton to maintain the structures safety for years to come.

-We're now carrying out extensive concrete repairs, re-waterproofing, resurfacing, and replacing the bridge joint on both carriageways.
+We're doing extensive concrete repairs, re-waterproofing, resurfacing, and replacing the bridge joint on both carriageways.

 Temporary traffic lights have been installed underneath the viaduct on Rood Hill.
 We’ll also need to close Rood Hill overnight at some point to install scaffolding.
 Closure dates will be displayed on local signs and on this webpage in advance.